TsvetomirSlavov/AccountsDemoTests_Selenium_DotNet/README.md

 The objective of this repository is to demonstrate the evolution of functional test automation framework.
 Each commit in the repository represents a change leading towards evolution

-Steps to get the tests running on local machine.
+Please follow the Steps below to get the tests running on your local machine:

 Pre-Requisites:
 ------------------